 If you’ve been living with chronic pelvic pain, it may be a direct link to pelvic congestion syndrome (PCS).
 This condition is often undiagnosed — however, it affects approximately 15% of premenopausal women in the United States.
-Obinna Nwobi, MD, of Vein Health Clinics in Oviedo, Winter Haven, and Apopka, Florida, is an expert in this condition and can provide you with comprehensive information on how to alleviate your pain and take control of your health and happiness.
+Obinna Nwobi, MD, of Vein Health Clinics in Oviedo, Winter Haven, Apopka, and Ocoee, Florida, is an expert in this condition and can provide you with comprehensive information on how to alleviate your pain and take control of your health and happiness.
 To learn more, call or book an appointment online.

 Pelvic congestion is a chronic pain in your abdomen that typically occurs in premenopausal women who’ve had multiple children.